Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Results

 In order to explore the limitations of our model in terms of generalization, we deploy our model (LBAE), without retraining, on a fundamentally different problem -- optimization of heat conduction.
 While optimization for heat conduction can be easily solved with a gradient-based approach, it provides an excellent benchmark for our purpose.
-Governed by different physics as compared to the structural problems (although it is the same type of Partial Differential Equation), the typical boundary conditions and consequently the solutions are distinctly different.
+Governed by different physics as compared to the structural problems (although it is the same type of partial differential equation), the typical boundary conditions and consequently the solutions are distinctly different.
 In particular, the design features occurring in thermal problems, are different than those seen in structural compliance optimization (oftentimes slender structures with beam-like elements).

-We set up a simple heat-conduction example following that from \cite{liu2014efficient}: there is a uniformly distributed heat source across the square design domain, and a heat sink in the middle of one of the edges, with the length of 0.2 of the edge length.
+We set up a simple heat-conduction example following the setup of \cite{liu2014efficient}: there is a uniformly distributed heat source across the square design domain, and a heat sink in the middle of one of the edges, with the length of 0.2 of the edge length.
 The results obtained with our methods are compared to MMA in Figure \ref{fig:thermal1}.
-Even though our model has never been exposed to thermal problems of any kind, it can produce a solution, with a final objective (1.70) relatively close to that obtained with MMA (1.28).
-The baseline VAE achieves a better score than LBAE, however the design is less reminiscent of the one obtained with MMA (ground truth).
+Although our model has never been exposed to thermal problems of any kind, it can produce a solution, with a final objective (1.70) relatively close to that obtained with MMA (1.28).
+The baseline VAE achieves a significantly worse score (28.65) with a design that lacks finer features, indicating possible limitations regarding VAE's expressivity.